Skip to main content

 Tamarind Juice

-Sweet-tart drink made from tamarind pods, sugar, and water.
-Refreshing and nutritious.
-Sold by street vendors and in restaurants throughout the country.
+A sweet-tart drink made from tamarind pods soaked with sugar and water.
+Street vendors and restaurants sell it all over the country.

 juiceCold